 DNA reported on December 19, 2013, quoting ISRO's AS Kirankumar, that the fuel burnt till date is 470 kg.

 TMI will take MOM beyond the Earth's sphere of influence, which extends up to 9.25 lakh km, through a long helio-centric phase, to Mars' sphere of influence.

 MOM will escape from the sphere of influence (SOI) of the Earth around 1.15 a.m. of December 4, 2013.

 On September 24, 2014, when the spacecraft intercepts Mars' orbit around the sun, it must be 376 km plus or minus 50 km above Mars.
 On the same day, the next crucial operation of the spacecraft’s Mars orbit insertion has to take place.

 Mars mission Project Director S. Arunan told The Hindu on November 29, 2013, "The engine burn was aimed at giving the satellite a final escape velocity (which should be a minimum of 10.7 km per second).
 At launch, it got the speed of 9.8 km per second.
 The six orbit raises added 0.873 km per second; the December 1 burn should give it the last push of 0.648 km a second — which all add up to the crucial velocity of about 11.4 km per second."

 The spacecraft will be travelling 680 million km on its Mars intercept trajectory.

-A final mid-course correction on September 14, 2014, 10 days before we insert it into the Martian orbit. [via The Hindu]
+A final mid-course correction is scheduled on September 14, 2014, 10 days before insertion it into the Martian orbit. [via The Hindu]

 ISRO reported on February 11, 2014 that the MOM is in good health 100 days, 190 million km into its nearly 300-day, 680-km journey to Mars.